-Leisure World is on the western edge of Orange County, adjacent to Los Angeles County, and among its neighbors are the cities of Long Beach, Cerritos, and Seal Beach.
-Long Beach in particular is a far more urban environment than the smaller suburban towns of Orange County, with a more diverse range of attractions and quality of life.
+Leisure World Seal Beach is on the western edge of Orange County, adjacent to Los Angeles County, and among its neighbors are the cities of Long Beach and Cerritos.
+Long Beach in particular is a far more urban environment than the smaller suburban towns of Orange County, with a more diverse range of attractions and daily conveniences.

-Laguna Woods Village is situated in the southern reaches of the county, surrounded by newer suburbs and adjacent to the master-planned city of Irvine and the upscale resort communities of Laguna Beach and Newport Beach.
-The quality of shopping, commercial and financial services, medical facilities, the arts and entertainment, all reflect the character of the regions which respectively host Leisure World Seal Beach and Laguna Woods Village.
+Laguna Woods Village is situated in the southern reaches of the county, surrounded by newer suburbs.
+The community is also adjacent to the master-planned city of Irvine and the upscale resort communities of Laguna Beach and Newport Beach.
+The quality of shopping, financial services, medical facilities, and arts and entertainment all reflect the character of the regions which respectively host Leisure World Seal Beach and Laguna Woods Village.

-Here's the bottom line: How you rank these comparisons when considering your homebuying needs and desires may help determine the right active adult community for you.
+Here's the bottom line: How you rank these comparisons when considering your homebuying needs may help determine the right active adult community for you.